Ronald Ross: Discovery of malaria transmission in birds

-In September 1897, Ross was transferred to Bombay, from where he was subsequently sent to a malaria-free Kherwara in Rajputana (now Rajasthan).
-Frustrated of lack of work he threatened to resign from service as he felt that it was a death blow to his pursuit.
-It was only on the representation of Patrick Manson, that the government arranged for his continued service in Calcutta on a "special duty".
-On 17 February 1898 he arrived in Calcutta (now Kolkata), to work in the Presidency General Hospital.
+In September 1897, Ross was transferred to Bombay, from where he was subsequently sent to malaria-free Kherwara in Rajputana (now Rajasthan).
+Frustrated by lack of work, he threatened to resign from the service as he felt that it was a death blow to his research.
+It was only on the representation of Patrick Manson that the government arranged for his continued service in Calcutta on "special duty".
+On 17 February 1898, he arrived in Calcutta (now Kolkata), to work in the Presidency General Hospital (now IPGMER and SSKM Hospital).

 Ross immediately carried out research in malaria and Visceral leishmaniasis (also known as kala azar), for which he was assigned.
 He was given the use of Surgeon-Lieutenant-General Cunningham's laboratory for his research.
 He had no success with malarial patients because they were always immediately given medication.
 He built a bungalow with a laboratory at Mahanad village, where he would stay from time to time to collect mosquitoes in and around the village.
 He employed Mahomed (or Muhammed) Bux and Purboona (who deserted him after the first payday).
 As Calcutta was not a malarious place, Manson persuaded him to use birds, as being used by other scientists such as Vasily Danilewsky in Russia and William George MacCallum in America.
 Ross complied but with a complaint that he "did not need to be in India to study bird malaria".
 By March he began to see results on bird parasites, very closely related to the human malarial parasites.

 Using more convenient model of birds (infected sparrows), by July 1898 Ross established the importance of culex mosquitoes as intermediate hosts in avian malaria.
 On 4 July he discovered that the salivary gland was the storage sites of malarial parasites in the mosquito.
 By 8 July he was convinced that the parasites are released from the salivary gland during biting.
 He later demonstrated the transmission of malarial parasite from mosquitoes (in this case Culex species) to healthy sparrows from an infected one, thus, establishing the complete life cycle of malarial parasite.

 In September 1898 he went to southern Assam in (northeast India) to study an epidemic of Visceral leishmaniasis.
 He was invited to work there by Graham Col Ville Ramsay, the second Medical Officer of the Labac Tea Estate Hospital.
 (His microscope and medicals tools are still preserved, and his sketches of mosquitoes are still on display at the hospital.)
 However, he utterly failed as he believed that the kala-azar parasite (Leishmania donovani, the very scientific name he later gave in 1903) was transmitted by a mosquito, which he refers to as Anopheles rossi (scientific name given by G.M.
 Giles).
 (It is now known that kala azar is transmitted by sandflies.)